Kinabatangan River Tour (Borneo on a Budget with Mr. Aji Expeditions)

 As budget backpackers, our flight kitty was a little bare but we splashed out a bit anyway. the boys were a bit sick of long and gruelling bus journeys.
 We flew to Kuching (for orangutans, Baku National Park and jungle kayaking), then to Kota Kinabalu (where we failed to organise scuba diving).
 We took a long and gruelling bus journey to Sandakan, past the awesome Mount Kinabalu.
 It was a comfortable enough bus but the kids were asking why we couldn’t fly!

-In Sandakan, we stayed at Borneo Sandakan Backpackers, a hostel in the centre of the town.
+In Sandakan, we stayed at Borneo Sandakan Backpackers, a budget hostel in the centre of the town.
 The beds were uncomfortable but the staff were hugely helpful and friendly.
 We loved it there.
 They have a sitting area with a sofa and TV, and a facilities to cook yourself some toast in the mornings.
 What’s not to love??
 Ok, so it isn’t everybody’s cup of tea.
 There is a variety of places to stay in Sandakan, for every budget.

 How to find Mr Aji